About WGXC-90.7 FM

 Click on "Broadcast Schedule" in the navigation bar to the left (or above on mobile) for detailed program schedule information.
 In general terms the daily schedule features:

 5 a.m. to 11 a.m.
 Morning TalkLocal news, weather updates, interviews, and other reports about the Hudson Valley and Catskills, and Democracy Now! live at 8 a.m.

 11 a.m. to 4 p.m.
-Music and SoundTune in for strange sounds, modern music from around the world, radio art and more.
+Music and SoundTune in for experimental sounds, modern music from around the world; sound art, radio art and more.

 4 p.m. to 8 p.m.
 Drive-Time TalkHear the local news, your neighbors from across the bridge, up the mountain and down in the valley as they tell their stories.
 Plus a rebroadcast of “Democracy Now!” at 7 p.m.

 8 p.m. until 5 a.m.
 “WGXC Live” and more“WGXC Live” with broadcasts from a variety of studios, venues and other locations in your community, with DJs choosing songs, or musicians playing strings.
 Overnight, there are more sounds and songs, sound art, radio art, both historic and new at wgxc.org.